Am I Eligible for Gratuity After Resigning with a Notice Period Discrepancy?

 KK!HR

-The judgement in Surendra Kumar Verma's case by Supreme Court is on the Industrial Dispute Act 1947 and is not as per the Payment of Gratuity Act 1972 .
-The 4 year six month eligibility where it is five working days per week but here you are working in a 6 day per week unit and hence the same would require 240 days or more continuous service.
-So even if the Mettur case decided by Madras High Court is applied still the service appears to fall short of eligibility criteria.
+The judgment in Surendra Kumar Verma's case by the Supreme Court pertains to the Industrial Dispute Act of 1947 and not the Payment of Gratuity Act of 1972.
+The 4-year, six-month eligibility criteria, applicable where it is five working days per week, does not align with the current work schedule of six days per week.
+Hence, the required continuous service would be 240 days or more.
+Even if the Mettur case decided by the Madras High Court is applied, the service still appears to fall short of the eligibility criteria.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute